Jesus' Parables for Disciples

 "Religion that God our Father accepts as pure and faultless is this: ... to keep oneself from being polluted by the world."
-(1:27b)
+(James 1:27b)

 The final characteristic of pure religion is "keeping oneself from being polluted by the world."
-The Greek word translated "polluted" (NIV) or "spotted" (KJV) is Greek aspilos, "spotless, without blemish."5 It comes from the verb spiloō , "stain, defile."6
+The Greek word translated "polluted" (NIV), "unstained" (ESV, NRSV), "unspotted" (KJV) means "spotless," then figuratively, "pertaining to being of untainted character, pure, without fault."20

 I was eating a garden-fresh tomato the other day, and some of it fell on the shirt I was wearing.
 If I ignore the spill and let it dry, it can easily set in the cloth fibers and become a permanent stain.
-So I take off the shirt, put soap on the tomato spot, wash it thoroughly in the basin, and then rinse it.
+So I took off the shirt, put soap on the tomato spot, washed it thoroughly in the basin, and then rinsed it.
 I think I washed out the spot before it stained.
 I hope!